Chart Color Schemes

 Hassall Grove - Plumpton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hassall Grove-Plumpton's dwelling structure, as per the latest Census, consisted of 89.2% houses and 10.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 80.7% houses and 19.4% other dwellings.
-Home ownership in Hassall Grove-Plumpton stood at 21.2%, similar to Sydney metro, with mortgaged dwellings at 51.2% and rented ones at 27.6%.
-The median monthly mortgage repayment was $2,120, higher than Sydney metro's $2,000.
-The median weekly rent was $420, compared to Sydney metro's $350.
-Nationally, Hassall Grove-Plumpton's mortgage repayments were significantly higher at $2,120 vs Australia's average of $1,863, and rents were substantially higher at $420 vs the national figure of $375.
+The dwelling structure in Hassall Grove - Plumpton, as per the latest Census, consisted of 89.2% houses and 10.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's figures of 80.7% houses and 19.4% other dwellings.
+Home ownership in Hassall Grove - Plumpton stood at 21.2%, with mortgaged dwellings at 51.2% and rented ones at 27.6%.
+The median monthly mortgage repayment was $2,120, higher than Sydney metro's average of $2,000.
+The median weekly rent figure was $420, compared to Sydney metro's $350.
+Nationally, Hassall Grove - Plumpton's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing